Anarios/return-youtube-dislike/SECURITY-FAQ.md

 ### How is my IP stored?

-The backend keeps IP addresses in volatile memory (RAM) only.
+The backend keeps unhashed IP addresses in volatile memory (RAM) only.
 These addresses aren't stored on a hard drive, and therefore aren't logged.
 We hash the IP addresses, and that's stored instead.
 This is done to prevent database vandalism.

 ### I heard some discussion over OAuth, and access to my YouTube account!